JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 I spent tens of hours playing Junkbot as a child, although I'm sure most of that time was in the first few levels!
 Junkbot's excellent character design just made the game irresistable, especially at a time when the quality of web games was typically very low.

 Junkbot's legacy lives on via projects like Flashpoint, references within LEGO sets, and unofficial rewrites.
 I hope it makes a proper return one day, I feel like Junkbot never quite got the attention it deserved!
-Hopefully this article helps the legacy last a little bit longer, and remind people of the little trash-loving robot that just keeps walking.
+Hopefully this article helps the legacy last a little bit longer, and reminds people of the little trash-loving robot that just keeps walking.

 ![Junkbot walking to the right](/assets/images/2024/junkbot-conclusion.png)